Feeling a little nervous? Here are some easy (and important) steps to goal setting for homeschool high school.

 - If my teen is in eleventh or twelfth grade and my long-term goal is being able to balance a checkbook and keep a budget, I might have him earn a credit in Financial Literacy.
-(My homeschool high schoolers really benefitted from 7Sisters’ interactive Financial Literacy course.)
+(My homeschool high schoolers really benefited from 7Sisters’ interactive Financial Literacy course.)

 - If I want her to be able to defend her faith, an Apologetics course would be important to include one year in high school.
 (Download our FREE Apologetics presentations from Good Answers Ministries.
 They are delightful, no-preparation-by-you, you-don’t-need-to-know-Apologetics-to-love-this-course, and great life-preparation for homeschool high schoolers.)

 - Do I need to complete a social sciences course?

 - Do I need to study another culture?

 - Do I need to prepare her for career exploration?

 5) When you set your goals, don’t focus entirely on academics.

 - You can include physical, social, and spiritual goals.

 - Also, you can include obedience, teamwork, and diligence.
 (These will all be important to raising a teen who is ready to enter the real world someday.)

 When my boys were little, I included a goal of being able to “handle a variety of social settings”.
 For years, it seemed that the short-term goal was accomplished if they burped and said “excuse me” instead of “that was a good one”.
 As they grew and matured it included things like being able to handle a job interview, knowing how to dress appropriately for an occasion and proper etiquette on a date or on the dance floor at a wedding.
 For basic social skills check out our Social Skills guide.